gravitational/teleport/rfd/0182-multi-port-tcp-app-access.md

 #### Server-client compatibility

 Old clients that do not support multi-port apps don't show the URI anywhere, with the exception of `tsh apps ls -v` and `tctl get`.
-A client connecting to a TCP app is not expected to present the port from the URI.
+A client connecting to a TCP app is not expected to even know about the URI.
 This means we are able to provide partial backward compatibility for older clients in the form of connecting them to the first port found in the app spec.
 This is true for all cases except a specific scenario with dynamic app registration described below.

 In Teleport v16.2 and before, it's completely valid to define an app with no port number in the URI.
 In that case, the app service returns an error when attempting to connect to such an app because